 Despite the small size of these octopuses—12 to 20 cm (5 to 8 in)—and their relatively docile nature, the blue-ringed octopuses are dangerous to humans when handled and provoked because of their venom that contains the powerful neurotoxin tetrodotoxin.

-This species of octopus have been discovered to have a lifespan of about two years.
+This species of octopus has been discovered to have a lifespan of about two years.

-However, their lifespan may vary depending on factors like temperature, nutrition, and the intensity of light in their habitat.
+However, their lifespan may vary depending on factors like temperature, nutrition, and light intensity in their habitat.

 Classification